Competitive prices for top quality

 With biennial seeds from EasySeeds.eu, you can fill your garden with a wide variety of beautiful flowers that add color and texture year after year.
 Sowing biennials from seed is perfect for gardeners looking for variety and long-lasting blooms.
 These plants use the first year to develop strong roots and foliage, and in the second year, they bloom profusely with colorful flowers, making them a valuable addition to any garden.

-Biennial plants such as Digitalis (Foxglove), Dianthus barbatus, Myossotis, and others offer a wide spectrum of colors and flower shapes.
-From soft pastels to intense, striking colors, these plants add a diverse and vibrant look to borders and pots.
+Biennial plants, such as Digitalis (Foxglove), Dianthus barbatus, Myossitis, etc., offer a wide spectrum of colors and flower shapes.
+From soft pastel shades to intense, striking colors – these plants give borders and pots a varied and lively appearance.

 Biennial plants usually bloom in their second year and retain their beauty and ornamental value throughout the season.
 They are easy to care for, making them suitable for both novice and experienced gardeners.